Who Are Agile Developers? Resume, Responsibilities, Salaries

 Note that these methods need not be implemented in isolation, and it is in fact common practice to combine these methods.
 For instance, the 10% of agile organizations implement a hybrid of Scrum and XP methodologies, while 8% use Scrumban, a hybrid of Scrum and Kanban.

-Reasons to Hire an Agile Developer
+Reasons to Hire an Agile Developer and Agile Teams

 With agile development effectively facilitating successful software projects, it’s unsurprising that the demand for agile developers continues to rise.
 According to ComputerWeekly, for instance, in the United Kingdom alone, the demand for agile practitioners has doubled in 2012 compared to 2010 in terms of job postings on their job board.
 According to VersionOne, among the top reasons why organizations adopt the agile process are that it accelerates delivery of products, it effectively enables adaptation to changes, and it increases overall productivity.